 לעברית, לחצו כאן

-Beged Kefet's high school classes are designed for students in grades 9–12 who want to strengthen their Hebrew language skills, earn high school credit to fulfill the foreign language requirement (which is also required by some collegiate institutions) and prepare themselves for the SAT II in Hebrew.
+Beged Kefet's high school classes are designed for students in grades 9–12 who want to strengthen their Hebrew language skills and earn high school credit to fulfill the foreign language requirement (which is also required by some collegiate institutions).
 Placement in the appropriate level is determined after staff evaluation.

 Colleges throughout the United States require a minimum of two years (and often three of the same language) of foreign language study in high school to ensure that a student has acquired a high level of language proficiency.